GKellermann/GKellermann/README.md

 - 👋 Hi, I’m @GKellermann
-- 👀 I’m interested in AI and related technologies
+- 👀 I’m interested Front-end technologies.
+I'm also an enthusiast in AI
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me gabrielkellermann@hotmail.com